Previewing apps

 Step 1: Start the local development server

-The starter kit contains webpack configuration for starting a local development server.
-This server exposes the app's source code via a URL that can be shared with Canva.
+Apps created with the starter kit or with a template through the Canva CLI both contain the necessary tools and webpack configuration required for starting a local server.
+The local server exposes the app's source code through a URL that can be shared with Canva.

 To start the local development server: